xamarin/Monkey.BluetoothLE/README.md

 An semi-advanced robot that can perform basic collision avoidance and can be optionally controlled by a mobile device.

 # Authors
-Bryan Costanich, Frank Krueger, Craig Dunn, David Karlas
+Bryan Costanich, Frank Krueger, Craig Dunn, David Karlas, Oleg Rakhmatulin